-It is Natural for Men to Have Emotional Feelings About the Abortion
+It is Normal for Men to Have Feelings About the Abortion

 Northland Family Planning Centers are different.
 Not only do we provide the best medical care possible, we also create an environment where women and men are treated with compassion, dignity, and respect.

 We know that most people want to talk to someone about their feelings and fears.
-Even though you are working to be strong for your girlfriend, wife or friend, you may also be scared for her, or you may feel guilty or even shut out of things.
-You may be upset at the idea of losing, or continuing, this pregnancy.
+Even though you are working to be strong for your girlfriend, wife, or friend, you may also be scared for her.
+You might feel guilty or shut out of things.
+You might be upset at the idea of losing, or continuing, this pregnancy.
 Please know that most people do want to know how you feel.
 Even though she must ultimately follow her own judgment, she wants to hear your thoughts and know that you are concerned and that you care.

 How are you feeling?

 Men are certainly impacted by pregnancy, the decision making process, and the choice made.
 Many partners experience the same emotional tug of war the pregnant person feels…in their heart, they may feel they want to have a child, but their head tells them this is not the right time to become a parent.

 It is natural for men to have emotional feelings about the abortion experience.

 Did you know that about half of all patients who are seeking an abortion generally have a partner waiting for them either in the clinic or the doctor’s waiting room?
 You are not alone.